01Make Aviation Friends

 Everyone has a set of useful skills, but smart people know how to make their skills work for them.
 Those with an entrepreneurial spirit learn early on that to get something from others, it helps if you have something to offer them.

 If you're a graphic designer, for example, you could offer free or discounted services to the flight school in exchange for free flight time.
 If you notice that the airplanes are in dire need of cleaning, offer to wash a few for an hour in one of them.
 Make a deal with an instructor to tutor their kid in exchange an hour of ground instruction.

 The possibilities are endless when it comes to trading services.
 You just have to be creative in determining what it is that people want or need.

 05Join the Military

-Okay, so this one's not for everyone.
-But considering a new military pilot will be expertly training in multiple aircraft, will obtain thousands of hours during his service, and will get to travel around the world while earning a decent living, it's actually a pretty good deal.
+S this one's not for everyone, but considering a new military pilot will be expertly training in multiple aircraft, will obtain thousands of hours during his service, and will get to travel around the world while earning a decent living, it's actually a pretty good deal.

-For those of you one the fence about becoming a military pilot, it's a really great way to become a pilot for free.
-(Bonus: They actually pay YOU!)
+For those of you on the fence about becoming a military pilot, it's a really great way to become a pilot for free.

 Totally Free Ways to Build Flight Time